Uncover India–Delhi to Goa

 Days 13-14 Goa

-In the afternoon of Day 13 we fly from Mumbai to Goa, on arrival we transfer to our accommodation that is walking distance to the beach in North Goa.
+Fly from Mumbai to Goa and transfer to our accommodation that is walking distance to the beach in North Goa.
 Portuguese merchants first landed in Goa in the 15th century, and annexed it soon after.
 The Portuguese overseas territory (not technically a colony), existed for about 450 years, until it was captured by India in 1961.
-Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
+Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences.
+Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
 And eat as much of the incredible Goan food as you can - it's your last chance!

 Day 15 Goa